shivannis/xandr-docs-public/xandr-docs/articles/bidders/viewability-faq.md

 Stay tuned for updates as we continue to develop viewability reporting.

-## Xandr Viewability Script Functionality
+## Xandr viewability script functionality

 **What methods does Xandr use to measure viewability?**